aws-quickstarts/bastionhost/README.md

-# Bastion Host Node
+# Bastion Host

-Esse arquivo cria:
+This project creates:
-- Uma instância ECS em uma subnet pública para ser usada como bastion host;
+- ECS Instance prepared to be used as a bastion host